jhusak/jataricart/README.md

         pha
 	sei
         sta $D500,x
-        sta wsync ; needed for some TV systems, no big difference in speed sta wsync ; needed for some TV systems, no big difference in speed lda trig3
+        sta wsync ; needed for some TV systems, no big difference in speed, may be skipped sta wsync ; needed for some TV systems, no big difference in speed, may be skipped lda trig3
         sta gintlk
 	cli